mm-zzg/vchub-en-v50/docs/management-platform/devices/wago-protocol/index.md

       - After a short wait, check the connection status in **Cloud Connectivity** on the WBM.
 The Cloud connection will display "connected".
       - *There is no need to configure other options, as the current VC Hub program does not implement them*.

     **Note**: Please do not check **Use Compression**, as this will cause the WAGO Protocol driver to fail in processing data.
-And for the fields not mentioned in the above list, checking these fields does not affect functionality, because VC Hub has not yet implemented the corresponding features.
+And for the fields not mentioned in the above list, checking these fields does not affect functionality, because VC Hub has not yet implemented the corresponding features.<br>
 3. Connect to MQTT Broker: After confirming a successful connection, you can start transferring device data with the WAGO Protocol driver using the configured client.
    ![alt text](3.png)